-The Benefits of Service that Can’t be Measured
+The Benefits of Service that Can’t Be Measured

 By Jacqueline Brinkmann

 The Eden Festival of Action is a solution-based engagement program that works against the current climate crisis.
 For three weeks, participants and team members come together to create positive change.
-Through reforestation, eco-building, and environmental art projects, the festival fosters unmatched experiential learning.
+Through reforestation, eco-building, and environmental art projects, the festival fosters unique experiential learning.

 I entered the space of the festival as a complete novice.
 I’m a recent college graduate from the States (I only graduated four days before I boarded my flight to South Africa).
 I came to the festival as part of my internship with Greenpop.
 Upon my arrival, I had never met any of the Greenpop team in person, only via e-mail.
-I studied urban planning, so I was very excited for the urban greening aspects of the program.
-I had never planted a tree, never been to South Africa or completed work directly related to bettering the environment.
+I studied urban planning, so I was very excited about the urban greening aspects of the program.
+Especially, because I had never planted a tree, never been to South Africa or completed work directly related to bettering the environment.

 Living in the forest at Wild Spirit Backpackers in Nature’s Valley changed all of these facts for me.
 I cannot express enough gratitude to Greenpop for providing the platform for learning and making connections while doing good for our planet.

-We are finding ourselves unraveling from the web of inspiration, connection and passion provided by the Eden Festival of Action.
+We are finding ourselves unraveling from the web of inspiration, connection, and passion provided by the Eden Festival of Action.
 Given this, it is easy to focus on the impressive parameters of measurement that the festival has achieved.

 To reiterate and give the Greenpop team and participants extra kudos, the Festival of Action accomplished: